SageGrey/exp-exp-exp/improbabilityDrive/2_pblc-prvt-dvlpmnt.md

       --> Does not account for WHO is benefited, WHO is harmed --> Monetizing benefits is hard
-      --> Future benefits have discount rates applied (higher discount rate, lower benefits valued)
+      --> Future benefits have discount rates applied (higher discount rate, lower benefits valued) --> Calculating costs is MUCH easier than calculating benefits

+**Modified CBA for Public-Private Development**
+  Looks at the DISTRIBUTION of benefits.
+  Doesn't monetize everything

-### Cost-Effectiveness Analysis
+### Cost-Effectiveness Analysis: What is the Cheapest Way

       Assumes the project is happening.
 But we would like it to be as cheap as possible Neccesary, Sufficient, But not excessive

-### Modified CBA for Public-Private Development

-     Looks at the DISTRIBUTION of benefits
-     Doesn't monetize everything

-### Economic Impact Analysis
+### Economic Benefit Analysis
+   More or Less a PR tool.

-     Also known as "regional income analysis"
+     Also known as "regional income analysis."
      Contributuions to an economy in a specific area.
      Uses multipliers, for every $X, there is # benefits.